Task #11: Delivery of minor update proposals for NordDRG 2015

 J3810 belongs to diangosis catogery 03M09 but due to this decission J381B and J381D will be moved to diagnosis category 03M05.

-#9 Updated by Ralph Dahlgren about 4 years ago
+#9 Updated by Ralph Dahlgren over 4 years ago

 The ICD-codes J381B Reinkeödem ('Reinke's edema' ) and J381D Randstående stämbandsödem ('Oedema of vocal cords' ) are not infections.

 This means that the codes should not have the DGCAT 03M05 Otitis media and upper respiratory infection.
 Instead it should have the DGCAT 03M08 Other ear, nose, mouth and throat diagnoses.
 This means that the code has to be linked to another ICD+ code than J3700

 #11 Updated by Martti Virtanen over 4 years ago

 This problem basically illustrates the fact that chronic laryngitis is actually not an infectious disease but an inflammation.

 However to solve the problem I propose that we link J381B and J381D to J38700